 11. Prepare the growing tank by filling it with saltwater.
 Make sure it has the same salt concentration as the saltwater used in the hatching tank.

 12. Do not blacken the growing tank, and do not place any divider in it.
-Because light is beneficial for growing brine shrimp, it is recommended that the growing tank is placed near a light source such as a window.
+Since light is beneficial for growing brine shrimp, it is recommended that the growing tank is placed near a light source such as a window.

 14. The moment the brine shrimps have hatched from their eggs, allow the eggs to settle first by turning off the airstone inside the hatching tank.
 Remember, though, to turn the airstone back on at a later time.
 Open the eyehole the moment the brine eggs have settled on the bottom of the tank.